Getting inflatable tents back in their bag can be very difficult. Here's an eight-step process to help get your tent back in its bag.

-The downside, of course, is forgetting to bring the separate bag of tent poles with you when you go to the campsite!
+The downside is forgetting to bring the separate bag of tent poles when you go to the campsite!

-It has always been a challenge getting large polyester tents back in their bag.
-That’s because air gets trapped inside them.
+Getting large polyester tents back in their bag has always been a challenge.
+That's because air gets trapped inside them.

 An Eight-Step Process for Getting Your Tent Back in its Bag

-Here’s a simple eight-step process that we’ve found helps get an inflatable tent back in its bag.
+Here's a simple eight-step process that helps get an inflatable tent back in its bag.

 1. Open all the doors before deflating.

-This sounds obvious, but it’s amazing how many times this simple step can be forgotten in the rush to pack away at the campsite.
+It's incredible how often this simple step can be forgotten in the rush to pack away at the campsite.